Embracing Artificial Intelligence (AI) in Dental Hygiene

 Gone are the days of filtering through a patient’s previous radiographs, trying to recognize minimal changes with the naked eye.
 AI has the ability to not only detect radiographic calculus and highlight it for you on the radiograph but also accurately measure periodontal bone levels, detect widened PDLs, and compare them to previous radiographs in an instant.1,2

-AI is able to quickly and thoroughly calculate all of these aspects (and more) in just a few moments.
-This allows a hygienist to easily evaluate radiographic information and be more equipped to provide early intervention and necessary treatment and education for their patients.1
+AI is able to quickly and thoroughly calculate all these aspects (and more) in just a few moments.
+This allows a hygienist to easily evaluate radiographic information and be more equipped to provide early intervention, necessary treatment, and education for their patients.1

-Implementing AI can also assist in reducing the likelihood of measurement and diagnostic inaccuracies brought on by clinician fatigue, lack of time, or lack of experience.1,2
+Implementing AI can also help reduce the likelihood of measurement and diagnostic inaccuracies caused by clinician fatigue, time constraints, or limited experience.1,2

 Endodontic Pathologies

-AI systems currently exist in the field of endodontics, and studies have shown exceptional treatment accuracy of 96%, which is higher than the accuracy of professional endodontists without AI services.
-Similarly, AI has been shown to give the endodontist a 96.6% accuracy when attempting to diagnose vertical root fractures, typically by utilizing CBCT images and panoramic radiographs.3
+AI systems are currently used in endodontics, and studies have shown an exceptional treatment accuracy of 96%, which is higher than that of professional endodontists without AI.
+Similarly, AI has been shown to help endodontists achieve 96.6% accuracy in diagnosing vertical root fractures, typically using CBCT images and panoramic radiographs.3

 Maxillofacial Pathologies

 One example of how AI can be used in oral surgery is by predicting postoperative facial swelling after teeth extraction.
-Studies are showing that AI is providing excellent results, which could be a game-changer for oral surgeons who are able to predict the prognosis of a potential treatment.3
+Studies show that AI is delivering excellent results, which could be a game-changer for oral surgeons, enabling them to predict the prognosis of potential treatments better.3

-Detection of early caries is often difficult to assess and is often dependent on clinical skill and opinion.
-Although none of the current existing dental imaging systems can differentiate active from arrested caries, with the implementation of AI, baseline decay can be highlighted and the percentage of demineralization can be quantified.
-AI can also assess trends and patterns that could establish a more complete picture of the patient’s history and potential future susceptibilities instead of treating the matter as solely a present issue.1
+The detection of early caries can be difficult to assess and is often dependent on clinical skill and opinion.
+Although none of the existing dental imaging systems can differentiate active from arrested caries, with the implementation of AI, baseline decay can be highlighted and the percentage of demineralization quantified.
+AI can also assess trends and patterns to build a more complete picture of the patient’s history and potential future susceptibilities, rather than treating the matter solely as a current issue.1

-Having this AI-based tool can help the hygienist accurately prepare the patient for what the dentist may need to evaluate and possibly treat when the exam time comes.
+Having this AI-based tool can help the hygienist accurately prepare the patient for what the dentist may need to evaluate during the exam for possible treatment.
 This allows for more fluid communication between providers and patients, which can often lead to a higher level of treatment acceptance.

 Patient Education